Index:

 typical Gagosian Gallery painter

-A Crisis of Value in Modern Painting: The problems of society are never as glib as critics confess to believe, namely that sexism and racism bar the way against the emergence of new talent.
+A Crisis of Value in Modern Painting: The problems of society are never as glib as critics confess to believe, namely that sexism and racism bar the emergence of new talent.
 Every other New York gallery exhibition, on any given day of the week, makes these complaints the centerpiece of their artists’ statements, which are often as predictable as the art itself.

 Yes, there are women and people of the color who make no headway in the art world.
 The same may be said of most everyone else, too.
 The only true “ism” in the art world is classism, because wealth trumps all.